 Under this alternative, the suspended AUMs along with the permitted AUMs would be removed from the Alvord Allotment; there would be no permitted grazing by livestock any time of the year.
 The effects would be yearlong rest from livestock use.
 No forage plant species would be grazed except those used by wild horses and other wildlife species.
 The direct effect would be that the plants could complete their lifecycles with no livestock grazing related stress.
 The indirect effect is magnified from Alternative C, in that fine fuels (from perennial and annual grasses) would not be removed by livestock at all and instead would accumulate in and between the vegetation, reducing fuel moisture and increasing ignition potential.
 This would likely contribute to higher mortality of bunchgrasses in the case of a wildfire.
-Livestock would not be used as a tool to reduce fine fuels.
-Unless reduced by some other disturbance, large amounts of fine fuels would begin to accumulate and cure across the entirety of the allotment creating incremental decreases in the live:dead ratio within the bunch.
-Over time standing dead material would break off the plant and become litter over the soil, increasing fine fuel continuity.
-Bunchgrass communities would be primed to burn and spread fire should an ignition source occur regardless of if it is a natural or human caused start.
-Due to the accumulation of fine fuels, severity would be increased and mortality of the bunchgrasses would be more likely.
+Livestock would begin to accumulate and cure across the entirety of the allotment creating incremental decreases in the live:dead ratio within the bunch.
+Over time standing dead material would be primed to burn and spread fire should an ignition source occur regardless of if it is a natural or human caused start.
+Due to the accumulation of fine fuels, severity would be increased, and mortality of the bunchgrasses would be more likely.
 Increased mortality of bunchgrass leaves open sites for invasive annual grasses to spread and/or increase in cover, which proliferates the annual grass fire cycle.
 Grazing exclusion has been shown to present a high risk for a community altering wildfire (Davies et al. 2010).
-Davies and others (2009) found that the absence of grazing decreases the ability of the native herbaceous community to tolerate fire due to the accumulation of fine fuels, which can cause an increase in the mortality of desirable vegetation during wildfire events.
+Davies and others

+(2009) found that the absence of grazing decreases the ability of the native herbaceous community to tolerate fire due to the accumulation of fine fuels, which can cause an increase in the mortality of desirable vegetation during wildfire events.
 Davies (2010) found wildfires that occur in areas where grazing has been absent would have a higher increase in the "probability of postfire exotic plant invasion by the increased risk of fire-induced mortality of perennial bunchgrasses."
 Wildfires have become more frequent and larger in the Great Basin; one of the contributing factors that helps these fires become so large and spread so quickly is the abundance of fine fuels from both native perennial grasses and non-native annual grasses that can build up in the inner spaces between the shrub components if they are allowed to do so.
 (Davis et al. 2010).
 Because this allotment has such a large, intact sage steppe community, the effects of removing livestock would be increasing the chances for a catastrophic wildfire to occur and the disappearance of this intact sage steppe community.
 Existing forage species would become even more decadent from the lack of a controlled disturbance that grazing livestock provide; a lack of disturbance may also eventually lead to these species being replaced by less desirable shrubs or grasses.
 "The effects on plant vigor from grazing is more subtle and involves interplay between a plant's ability to reestablish photosynthetic activity and its ability to retain a competitive position in the plant community" (Oesterheld and McNaughton 1991).
 This alternative presents the greatest risk to perennial bunchgrasses, because of all the alternatives only this one calls for the complete removal of grazing by livestock on the allotment.